-I. A non-graduate qualification, which the University deems to be of
+- I. A non-graduate qualification, which the University deems to be of satisfactory standard for the purpose of post-graduate admission.
+AND - II.

-II.
 Relevant work experience at a level that is deemed to compensate the lack of formal qualifications, and have held a position of responsibility within the Chemical, Forensic, Archaeological or Policing sector for a minimum of three years within the last five years.